hhovhann/TravelAiApplication/README.md

 # Travel AI Application

-A comprehensive multi-agent travel planning system built with Spring AI, Java 21 Virtual Threads, and Model Context Protocol (MCP) servers.
+A comprehensive multi-agent travel planning system built with Spring AI, java 25 Virtual Threads, and Model Context Protocol (MCP) servers.
 The application demonstrates agent-to-agent (A2A) communication for coordinated flight and hotel booking.

 ## Architecture